-Whether it’s a floating magnetic bed, a vintage Ferrari or a dead shark (yes, really), some of the most extravagant things in the world come with a hefty price tag.
+Whether it’s a floating magnetic bed, a vintage Ferrari or a dead shark (yes, really), some of the most extravagant things in the world come with an expensive price tag.

 Here are some of the most expensive, and unusual, items in the world.